AtomicConductor/AtomicConductor.github.io/docs/client_tools/companion/katana.md

 ![general][general]

 !!!note
-    Due to a limitation in the file dialog, the button to choose a directory is labeled "Upload" on some platforms.
-Don't worry, nothing is uploaded at this time.
+    The button to choose a directory may be labeled "Upload" on your computer.
+Don't worry, nothing gets uploaded at this time.

 #### Task Template.